 Lead is still a common metal used in a number of functions.
 Due to its hazardous elements and consequently negative effects on the environment, scientists are looking for replacement materials in several applications.

 The automobile industry is the biggest consumer of lead.
 Half of the world lead consumption is due to the automobile industry.
 In this industry the most common application is the use in car batteries where it function as electrodes.
+Watch video at the end of this article about how lead is used in car manufacturing.
+Lead is used in the production of batteries.

 Lead is a very common material used in the construction of buildings.
 It is used for a number of specific tasks.
 Most notably is it used in the coating of rooftops and construction of gutters.
 The high resistance against corrosion makes it an ideal component for this function.
 High density combined with a favourable weight-to-volume ratio also makes it very desirable in the use of ballast keels for sailboats.
 Due to it’s high density, lead is also very effective as a radiation shield, for example in x-ray rooms.
 The high density is also very useful for the sound insulation of constructions.